flavienbwk/book-devops/eng/AUDIOBOOK.md

 In 2016 surveys, 47% of organizations claimed to adopt a DevOps approach.
 This number rose to 74% in 2021.

-From 2019 to 2022, the distribution of DevOps initiatives by industry remained roughly the same: primarily dominated by the tech sector (~40%), followed by the financial sector (~12%) and e-commerce (~8%).
+From 2019 to 2022, the distribution of DevOps initiatives by industry remained roughly the same: primarily dominated by the tech sector (at around 40%), followed by the financial sector (at around 12%) and e-commerce (at around 8%).
 The institutional sector accounted for 2% to 4% of these initiatives, indicating ample room for innovation in this domain.

 Here's a breakdown of companies practicing DevOps in 2022 : large companies are around 30%.
 Medium-sized companies are around 38%.
 Small companies are around 26% and very small ones are around 6%.